Hague Agreement Concerning the International Deposit of Industrial Designs: Qualification to use the Hague system

 An applicant who does not qualify under one of these headings cannot use the Hague system.
 The Contracting Parties include not only individual countries, but also intergovernmental organisations such as the African Intellectual Property Organization (OAPI) and the European Union.
-This means an applicant domiciled in an EU member country that is not a Contracting Party, such as Austria or the United Kingdom, can nevertheless use the Hague system on the basis of his or her domicile in the European Union.
+This means an applicant domiciled in an EU member country that is not a Contracting Party, such as Austria, can nevertheless use the Hague system on the basis of his or her domicile in the European Union.

 Application requirements

 An application may be filed in English, French, or Spanish, at the choice of the applicant.
 The application must contain one or more views of the designs concerned and can include up to 100 different designs provided that the designs are all in the same class of the International Classification of Industrial Designs (Locarno Classification).

 The application fee is composed of three types of fees: a basic fee, a publication fee, and a designation fee for each designated Contracting Party.